leapfrogtechnology/coding-guidelines/docs/python/general.md

 * `Exception` handling is a must along with logging.
     - Do not use bare `except` or `except Exception` which catches all the exception.
 Be specific on exception.
 E.g. catch only `FileNotFoundError` if you are say moving a file.
     - For modules specific error, if something internal is not fulfilling then try to create custom `Exception` class primarily naming it Error such as `MyCustomError(Exception)` and use it.
-* Use `context` whenever supported especially for io related actions.
+* Use `context` whenever supported especially for io related closing actions.
     - i.e. `with` statement when supported.
     - Always remember to close on exit. i.e. if you open the file `close` on `finally` or better use `with` or `contextlib.closing`.
 * Use `pdb` as debugger whenever required.